Generator battery chargers ensure reliable power

 The principle is sound but you still need to make sure you buy the right sort of charger, and in general, the higher the charging capacity (the current, Amps), the higher the cost.
 The fast chargers are the more expensive chargers.

 The other factor that affects price is intelligence.
 Smarter chargers stress the battery less, therefore extending its life.
-The price difference between ComAp controllers (towards the smart end of the scale) and Datakom (less so) is £10 to £20.
-This is the fraction of the cost of a new battery.
+Even the smarter battery chargers is the fraction of the cost of a new battery.

 The overload protection on all the battery chargers ensures they cut out when the battery is fully charged which reduces stress on the battery.